 The signal-to-noise ratio (SNR) is of particular importance for the quality of the acoustic data.
 It represents the difference between the desired sound and background noise, i.e. in the present case the difference between the noise of the wind turbine and extraneous noise.
 In general, the latter includes all types of background noise, such as noise from traffic or animals, which have a significant influence on the measurements.
-In order to select validation cases without these significant extraneous noises, frequency-dependent selections and listening tests were performed.
-Frequency-dependent selection is a common methodology
+In order to select validation cases without these significant extraneous noises, frequency-dependent selection is a common methodology in which the frequency spectrum of the wind turbine is compared with spectra including extraneous noise (van den Berg, 2004; Larsson and Öhlund, 2014; Conrady et al., 2018; Martens et al., 2020).